 - Use store bought caramel, or make your own using my Maple Syrup Caramel Sauce recipe.
 I used about 2 teaspoons of caramel filling per cupcake.
 You can use more or less based on your preference.

 - Add the caramel topping to a small bowl.
 Start with one drop of red food coloring, stir, and add another drop if you want a deeper shade of red.

-- Preheat the oven to 350o degrees and adjust the oven rack to the middle position.
+- Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line 5 wells of a cupcake pan with cupcake liners.

 - In a small mixing bowl, add the oil and both sugars.
-Mix with a whisk until well combined.
-Then add the buttermilk, coffee, and vanilla, and whisk until fully incorporated.
+Whisk until until well combined.
+Add the buttermilk, coffee, and vanilla, and whisk until fully incorporated.

 - Sift the flour, cocoa powder, baking powder, baking soda, and salt over the wet ingredients.
 Gently whisk to incorporate until no dry streaks remain.

 - Pour the batter equally into the cupcake liners.
-I recommend a cookie scoop to get equal portions – and less mess!
+Tip – I recommend a cookie scoop to get equal portions of batter – and less mess!